-- You can do it as early as 10 weeks of pregnancy (first trimester).
+- You can perform it as early as 10 weeks of pregnancy (first trimester).

-- It gives a 99% accuracy in diagnosing trisomy 21, 18 and 13 - Down syndrome, Edwards syndrome and Patau syndrome.
+- It gives an accuracy of 99% in diagnosing trisomy 21, 18 and 13 - Down syndrome, Edwards syndrome and Patau syndrome.

 - It has the highest success rates.